grisp/grisp_connect/Board_Registration.md

 If you prefer a hands-on approach or need custom setup:

 1. **Project Setup:** Follow the [GRiSP Wiki](https://github.com/grisp/grisp/wiki) for instructions on creating and deploying your GRiSP2 application.
-Before proceeding, ensure `grisp_io` is added to your project's dependencies.
-Make sure `grisp_io` is started by adding it under `applications` section in your `myapp.app.src` file; this is a crucial step for manual linking.
+Before proceeding, ensure `grisp_connect` is added to your project's dependencies.
+Make sure `grisp_connect` is started by adding it under `applications` section in your `myapp.app.src` file; this is a crucial step for manual linking.

    - **Optional Configuration:** To streamline the process, include the device_linking_token in your project's release configuration (`config/sys.config`):
     ```erlang
     [
-        {grisp_io, [
+        {grisp_connect, [
             {device_linking_token, <<"your_token_here">>}
         ]}
     ].